 THE FAMOUS PAINTER GIOVANNI ANTONIO DE SACCHIS

-The city rejoiced in the Renaissance time with the birth of a famous Italian painter named Giovanni Antonio de Sacchis who was also called "Il Pordenone".
+The city rejoiced in the Renaissance time with the birth of a famous Italian painter named Giovanni Antonio de Sacchis better known as "Il Pordenone".
 Often as a surname was given the city of origin of the artists.
 He also worked a lot in Venice where he was a pupil of the famous painter Giorgione and a competitor of Tiziano.

-In several churches and buildings, you can still admire his frescoes for example in the Cathedral of San Marco in Pordenone.
-Here hangs his famous painting "Madonna della Misericordia" and there is the painted pillar with his self-portrait representing the Saint San Rocco.
-The cathedral was consecrated in 1374 and its 79 meters high bell tower 79 meters is the highest in the region.
+In several churches and buildings, you can still admire his paintings and frescoes for example in the Cathedral of San Marco.
+Here hangs his famous painting "Madonna della Misericordia" and there is the painted pillar with his self-portrait representing the Saint Rocco.
+The cathedral was consecrated in 1374 and its 79 meters high bell tower is the highest in the region.

-The city has several beautiful parks where locals enjoy hiking or go out for a picnic.
+The city has several beautiful parks where locals enjoy going for a walk or go out for a picnic.

 The highlights of Pordenone: